skazochnik3d/Bake-Manager/README.md

 # <img width="24" height="24" alt="Image" src="https://github.com/user-attachments/assets/33be734e-52f9-4f33-944a-1e3c509d2bd5" /> What does it do?

 - Organizes textures into Texture Set folders for clearer visual navigation.
-- `Live Project Folder` - keeps project files synchronized with the plugin.
+- `Live Project Folder` - keeps project files synchronized with the folders Explorer.
 - Saves baking `Projects` and `Setups` as presets that can be quickly reused in new projects.
 - Automatically renames maps after baking using the Texture Set name, preset name, and map type.
 - `Marmoset Bridge` - creates a Marmoset Toolbag scene for quick bake adjustments.
 - Smart Material that can be applied to all Texture Sets at once.
 - Automatically assigns textures to layers based on their filenames.
-- Allows you to add notes to maps, helping you keep track of what was changed or corrected.

 <p align="center">
   <img